openmrs/openmrs-module-mamba-core/README.md

 ## **Purpose of this module**

-The `openmrs-module-ohri-mamba-core` or simply called the MambaETL Core module is an OpenMRS module that is a collection of familiar artefacts/tooling that collectively offer out-of-the box database flattening/transposing and abstraction of repetitive reporting tasks so that implementers, analysts, data scientists or teams building reports focus on building without worrying about performance bottlenecks or bothering too much about how the data is extracted from the primary data source into the reporting destination.
+The `openmrs-module-ohri-mamba-core` or simply called the MambaETL Core module is an OpenMRS module that is a collection of familiar artefacts/tooling that collectively offer out-of-the box database flattening/transposing and abstraction of repetitive reporting tasks so that implementers, analysts, data scientists or teams building reports focus on building without worrying about system performance bottlenecks or bothering too much about how the data is extracted from the primary data source into the reporting destination.

 Artefacts in this module include:
 * SQL scripts (functions, views & stored procedures),